 I began by asking him about the background to the technology and how the shoot came about.

 We were originally going to do all this R&D through May, June, July, and August, and then the pandemic happened.
-We moved it all forward to March and got cracking on it.
+So we moved it all forward to March and got cracking on it.
 One thing we always wanted to be aware of was the flexibility of what we could do.
-I think it’s very important to be able to have three or four different workflows within your ‘Swiss knife’ without making that many changes to the architecture or equipment that you have.
+I think it’s very important to have three or four different workflows within your ‘Swiss knife’ without making that many changes to the architecture or equipment you have.

 Those mountains aren't real.
 Image: Satore Studio.